pyamsoft/update-hosts/README.md

   merging all files together into one large hosts file

 - Can output a blocklist in an ipset format
-- Can output a blocklist in an dnsmasq format
+- Can output a blocklist in a dnsmasq format

 ## Hosts Sources